erkannt/momentum-control-for-crane-load-stabilization-dissertation/text/31_sizing.md

 Under a well designed control regime the maximum allowable reaction torque might lie above the maximum torque rating of the motor and other part of the gimbal assembly.
 As the motor and reaction torque are pushing in the same direction during the dampening process, the limits might actually lie in the current limits and electronics design of the controllers.

-All of this could lead to a stark reduction in the impact of the reaction torque as compared to the the worst case scenario assumed in the sizing spreadsheet.
+All of this could lead to a stark reduction in the impact of the reaction torque as compared to the worst case scenario assumed in the sizing spreadsheet.
-Nevertheless I would recommend adding dedicated points of failure for gimbal motor couplings and perhaps even means to mechanically arrest the gimbals' motion should a failure of the coupling occur.
+Nevertheless, I would recommend adding dedicated points of failure for gimbal motor couplings and perhaps even means to mechanically arrest the gimbals' motion should a failure of the coupling occur.